python/devguide/triage/github-bpo-faq.rst

 closed.
 More details in the `official GitHub documentation
 <https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists>`_.

-What on Earth is a "mannequin"?
+What on earth is a "mannequin"?
 ===============================

 For issues migrated to GitHub from `bpo`_ where the authors or commenters